reboundjs/rebound/README.md

 ##### Config Options

  - __root__ - This is the equivelent to passing the ```root``` option to Backbone.history.start.
 If your application is not being served from the root url ```/``` of your domain, be sure to tell History where the root really is.
- - __globalComponents__ - By default, as will be talked about in the next section, there is only one page level component loaded at a time.
+ - __services__ - By default, as will be talked about in the next section, there is only one page level component loaded at a time.
 The components specified here are for page elements you want to live the entire length of the user's session, like a global nav bar, footer, site-wide chat, etc. The object specifies ```{ "componentName": "cssSelector" }```.
 The output of the component will be loaded into the first matching element for the provided css selector on the page.
  - __jsPrefix__ - Used by Rebound to construct the path to each page's js file.
 Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile').
 See routing for more details.
  - __jsSuffix__ - Used by Rebound to construct the path to each page's js file.
 Use :route as a placeholder for the top level route's name (ex: /profile/1/activity is 'profile').
 See routing for more details.
  - __cssPrefix__ - Used by Rebound to construct the path to each page's css file.
 See routing for more details.